 Insight

-MEDITECH Expanse is heralded for its modern, web-based design that emphasizes ease of use with user-friendly and intuitive digital tools.
-Business and Clinical Analytics (BCA) is a great example, as this web-based dashboard reporting tool makes it easy to visualize performance and outcomes using real-time data from within and outside the EHR.
-Even better—it comes with standard data sets and can provide analytics right out of the box to help healthcare organizations improve operations and financial performance.
-With the right planning, implementation, support, and data input, BCA can become a powerful analytics engine.
-Read on for tips and strategies for making the most of this tool.
+Business and Clinical Analytics (BCA) is a great example, as this web-based data storytelling tool makes it easy to visualize performance and outcomes using real-time data from within and outside the EHR.
+Even better—it comes with robust, pre-built data sets and can provide actionable analytics right out of the box to help healthcare organizations improve operations and financial performance.

-Gone are the days when only a select few employees could decipher complex data outputs to gauge organizational performance.
-When it comes to analytics, unwieldy spreadsheets are being replaced with data visualization tools like BCA that provide meaningful insights and don’t require a data engineering background to understand.
-BCA is an empowerment tool that can transform the way non-technical staff use and share data.
 Encourage end users who might be intimidated by data analytics to embrace BCA’s user-friendly features with regular communication before, during, and after your BCA implementation.
 Share demos and use cases with staff to help them understand its value and how it will make their teams and organizations more efficient and effective.
 MEDITECH’s website offers a number of examples detailing how organizations have used BCA to unlock efficiencies and improve the quality of care.

-#2: Define Your Users and Prioritize Training
+#2: Define Your User Roles and Prioritize Training

-Early and ongoing training is essential to ensure a positive experience from the start and continued engagement.
 We recommend small class sizes with customized training from introductory to advanced levels.
 Resources for your BCA implementation can be broken into three main groups:

 • Cheerleaders: Identify key, visible members at your organization with a solid understanding of, and enthusiasm for, BCA.
 These team members can serve as a central point for communication of benefits and team member concerns.